 - Geological complexity

 - Quality and quantity of informing data

-- Confidence in analytical results
+- o Confidence in analytical results

-- o Confidence in borehole surveying
+- Confidence in borehole surveying

 - o Analytical data

-- Results of the geostatistical analysis, variography and Quantitative Kriging Neighbourhood Analysis (QKNA)
+- o Results of the geostatistical analysis and variography

-- Metallurgical factors or assumptions

-- Confidence in the block estimates
+- Metallurgical factors or assumptions - Confidence in the block estimates

 The Nautanen deposit has been classified as containing Inferred and Indicated Mineral Resource.
 Required drill pattern are for Inferred Mineral Resource $< 160 \times 160$ m and for Indicated Mineral Resource $< 80 \times 80$ m.